Associate in Arts Degree

 Writing Intensive Courses

 Writing Intensive (WI) Courses are part of a University of Hawai‘i system-wide movement to incorporate more writing in courses from all disciplines.
 A WI course is a discipline-specific course in which writing plays a major integrated role.
 Students in course sections designated as a “WI” (preceding the course title in the Schedule of Classes) learn to understand course content through writing and to write in ways appropriate to that discipline.
-English 100 is a prerequisite before students take the two required WI courses for the Associate in Arts degree.
+English 100 or higher is a prerequisite before students take the two required WI courses for the Associate in Arts degree.
 Students transferring to some bachelor’s degree campuses in the UH System may bring two or three WI courses with them to count for the bachelor’s degree.
 The hallmarks of a writing-intensive course are:

 REQUIREMENT: Two Writing Intensive (WI) courses are required.